-Farmers have their own fertilized, fenced plot of land where they can grow their own produce.
-The plot includes: tractor tillage and water access; use of cleaning, packing and cold storage facilities; access to additional infrastructure and resources, such as where to purchase seeds, tools, and other supplies; and opportunities to sell their organic produce.
-Staff provides regular in-field visits and one-to-one meetings about setting and meeting business goals, keeping farm records, and other topics.
-Help is also available for marketing, making connections to organic farming organizations, and applying for financial assistance for new farm endeavors.
+You’ll have your own fertilized, fenced plot of land.
+The plot includes: tractor tillage and water access; use of cleaning, packing and cold storage facilities; access to additional infrastructure and resources, such as where to purchase seeds, tools, and other supplies; and opportunities to sell organic produce.

 Who buys the food grown at Big River Farms?

 Participating farmers have a guaranteed market for their produce.
-Our staff supports sales through wholesale contracts, farmers markets, individual CSAs, and our Big River Farms CSA, which aggregates vegetables from several growers.
-Through these channels, the farmers hone their marketing and sales skills.
+Big River Farms supports sales through wholesale contracts, farmers markets, individual CSAs, and our Big River Farms CSA, which aggregates vegetables from several growers.

 How do I sign up?